Ales Bialiatski: Nobel Prize-winning activist sentenced to 10 years in jail

 He was convicted of smuggling and financing "actions grossly violating public order", the Viasna human rights group said.

-Supporters of Mr Bialiatski, 60, say that the authoritarian regime of Belarusian leader Alexander Lukashenko is trying to silence him.
+Supporters of Mr Bialiatski, 60, say the authoritarian regime of Belarusian leader Alexander Lukashenko is trying to silence him.

 Mr Bialiatski was one of three winners of the 2022 Nobel Peace Prize.

-He was arrested in 2021 following massive street protests over widely disputed elections that kept Belarus's long-time leader in power the previous year.
+He was arrested in 2021 following massive street protests over widely disputed elections the previous year, and accused of smuggling cash into Belarus to fund opposition activity.

 Demonstrators were met with police brutality and Lukashenko critics were regularly arrested and jailed during the demonstrations, which started in 2020.